Unit 9¶

 9.4 super Keyword¶

 In Java, the super keyword is used to refer to the superclass, allowing you to access its members (fields and methods) from within a subclass.
 It is particularly useful when you want to distinguish between the superclass’s members and the subclass’s members that have the same name.
 The super keyword can be used to invoke the superclass’s constructor, access its instance variables or methods, and invoke its overridden methods.
-Here’s an example that demonstrates the usage of the super keyword in Java:

 public class Animal {